-The following is a guest post written by 38th pick of the 2018 draft, Matthew Klug.
+The following is a guest post written by 38th-round pick of the 2018 MLB Draft, Matthew Klug.

 June 6th, 2018.

 “The Chicago White Sox select draft ID 4549.
 Klug, Matthew.
 Outfielder, Brookwood High School.
 Snellville, Georgia.”

 That day, my life changed forever.
 Every young baseball player dreams about hearing their name called in the MLB Draft one day, but few actually get to experience that moment.
 I was lucky enough for that dream to become reality for me… but not because of talent.
 Not because of on-field ability.
 I was drafted by the Chicago White Sox strictly because of my attitude and character.
 That sounds crazy, but I can explain.

 Everyone remembers who their first true childhood best friend is.
 For me, that best friend is Sammy Swaney.
 From the time we were five years old, we grew up playing baseball together, forming an unbreakable bond both on and off the field.

 When Sammy stepped up to the plate, you knew there was a chance that he would put one over the fence.
 He was a home-run hitter, and he even became known as the park’s “Home Run King” because he always led the league in bombs.
 Even as he grew up and began to play on bigger fields, he continued to impress everyone with his ridiculous power.

 Sammy was a year younger than me, so as I wrapped up my freshman year of high school, he was getting ready to enter his.
 I attended Brookwood High School while Sammy was preparing to start his high school career at South Gwinnett High School – our crosstown rival.
 Needless to say, I was excited to play against him in the coming years.

 But we never got that chance.
 While no pitcher could ever figure out how to get Sammy out, life threw him and his family a curveball that was picked up too late.